swal4u/spark-master/README.md

 This image contains the following software:

 - Spark
-- Zeppelin

-You could use only this image to work on Spark.
 When you run this image, the container starts the master service and one slave service.
-The Zeppelin service is not launched by default.

-If you want to test a cluster with many slaves, you have to work with **spark-slave** image.

 ## Create specific network